ReactTraining/react-workshop/courses/core/student-lesson-notes.md

 // useCallback never calls the fn passed in.
 Instead it "memoizes" the function itself
 // by stabilizing it and returning it.
 This is mostly used for:
 // 1. stabilizing functions that will end up in other dependency arrays
-// 2. stabilizing functions that will be passed as pros to memoized components const fn = useCallback(fn, [])
+// 2. stabilizing functions that will be passed as props to memoized components const fn = useCallback(fn, [])

 // The memo() HoC function enhances the component so that it itself is memoized and